 It is a responsibility of all employees to report those who they know, or suspect, are not complying with this Feltham Construction Ltd policy.
 Those in supervisory or managerial roles have a responsibility to take action as soon as an allegation is made.

 Smoking

-Smoking is now banned in almost all enclosed or substantially enclosed public places and workplaces.
+Smoking is banned in almost all enclosed or substantially enclosed public places and workplaces in the United Kingdom under the Health Act 2006.